 One of the most common symptoms of a bad power steering rack is that the steering feels loose and has excessive play.
 Steering rack failure is a common problem that can result in several symptoms affecting your vehicle’s handling, safety, and overall performance.
 Here are some of the most common symptoms of a failing steering rack:

-Excessive Steering Play / Loose Steering
+Excessive Steering Play / Lose Steering

 You may also notice that steering is harder at lower speeds.
 On top of all these symptoms, you will also notice that the wheels don’t return to a straight position after turning.

-Often you may hear the term numb spot.
+Often, you may hear the term numb spot.
 This refers to your play with your steering wheel when you move it.
 The steering wheel moves, but the front wheel doesn’t move.

 Uneven tire wear